SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 - **Include Actionable Items:** Clearly note any action items or decisions that require follow-up.
 - **Keep it Generic:** Viewers might not have the same context of the Product, so try to present PBIs as though the viewers do not have prior knowledge.

+### Runsheet
+Here's a suggested runsheet for what to cover in the video:

+1. Show the Product website
+2. Run through Sprint Review Email
+3. Run through Sprint Planning Email
+4. Finish on the Product YouTube Channel

 ### Making the Recording

 - **Ensure Good Audio Quality:** Use a decent microphone and test audio levels before starting.